Introducing Purple Flowers Name | Small & Tall Purple Blooms

 Creating Height and Texture in Rock Gardens and Border Designs

-One of the coolest things about purple flowers is their ability to add depth and texture to any garden design.
+One of the coolest things about these flowers is their ability to add depth and texture to any garden design.
 I’ve experimented with them in rock gardens and border designs, and the results were always stunning.
 The contrast between the soft petals of Lavender or Verbena and the rugged look of stones is a match made in heaven.
 Rock gardens usually do well with drought-tolerant flowers, and lucky for us, purple flowers like lavender thrive in well-drained soil and full sun.

 Border gardens also benefit from purple flowers, especially those with different heights and shapes.
 I’ve often used Clematis, with its climbing vines and large flowers, to add some vertical interest to my borders.
 The star-shaped blooms of the Balloon Flower are another excellent choice for borders—they’re perfect for filling in gaps and creating a cohesive look.